More cookie decorating techniques? Yes! You hit the extra jackpot!

 Additional cookie decorating techniques...

 Would you like to know more about decorating sugar cookies with buttercream?
+Here is the Best Buttercream Frosting recipe in vanilla and chocolate!

 I teach almost solely on royal icing.
 Although I cover other mediums, it is not discussed in great detail here.